arashkhattal/Fooder/README.md

 # FoodeR
 The *Online Food Ordering System*(FoodeR) is a Static Website.
-It has a food ordering Website for a customer.
+It has a food ordering System for a customer.
 ## Features
 - Friendly user interface.
 - Customers can browse the menu.